virtual team building activities

 6. Birth Map Game

 To start with the game, share a Google Map link with your group.
 Then, ask your team members to place a sticker on a map indicating the place of their birth.
 Next, each of the team members shares a fun fact or story about their birthplace.
 At the end of the activity, the team votes on who shared the fascinating story.
 You can offer to give the winner a prize, such as a gift card.
-It’s an effortless game that can be incorporated into team building workshops in Melbourne.
+It’s an effortless game that can be incorporated into remote team building workshops in Melbourne.

 You can also modify this game and make it into your favourite vacation spot, dream destination, etc.